testbenchcc/gadget/README.md

 sudo nano /etc/systemd/system/show-time-wifi.service
 ```

-Add the following content to the service file:
+Add the following content to the service file.
+Update the `<user>` to your username:

 ```ini
 [Unit]